SQLiteFlow/sqliteflow.github.io/index.md

 *Inside Explorer*
 ![Inside Explorer](macOS/InsideExplorer.png)

+**Access Simulator**
+- Supports access Apple simulator.
+So you can open your app's Documents directory more easily than before when developing your apps.

 **Handle Database File Name or Directory Changes**
-- For instance, this makes SQLiteFlow can work friendly with your SQLite databases in iOS simulator.
+- One of a cool thing that benefit from this feature is, this makes SQLiteFlow can work friendly with your SQLite databases in iOS simulator.

-**REGEXP operator**
-- Supports REGEXP operator for local databases when 'REGEXP operator' is enabled in Preferences.

 **Database Encryption**
 - Supports handle encrypted SQLite databases which are encrypted by SQLCipher library.

-**Access Simulator**
-- Supports access Apple simulator.
-So users can open their app's Documents directory more easily when developing their apps.

 **Languages**
 - English \| [简体中文 (Chinese, Simplified)](/zh-Hans) \| [繁體中文 (Chinese, Traditional)](/zh-Hant) \| [日本語 (Japanese)](/ja)